A few years ago I found myself thinking,

 - Let go of exhaustion as a status symbol.

 Each of these bullet points will send your head spinning when you really drink them in.
+She’s been talking about this stuff long before it because mainstream.
 Basically, spending time with Brené Brown is the best therapy you can get for under $100.

 Yes, it’s unbelievably hard to stop a lifelong habit like perpetual problem solving.
 But it is not impossible.
 Give yourself motivation.
-Brown suggests posting a comfort list to remind you of things that make you feel great.
+Brown suggests posting a comfort list (a vision board or collage) to remind you of things that make you feel great.
 This visual trigger will hopefully help you say no to activities which are wasting your precious time.

 The more you can say no to useless, unpleasant, or numbing activities, the more time you will have for things on your Yes List!